rparang/github-blog/content/coderbyte_bracket_matcher.md

 Title: Coderbyte Challenge: Bracket Matcher
-Date: 2014-07-31
+Date: 2014-06-01
-Tags: javascript, interviewing, google, blog
 Slug: coderbyte-challenge-bracket-matcher

-*almost 7 years ago*
+*Originally published June 2014*

-Recently I've been attempting the programming challenges on [Coderbyte](https://web.archive.org/web/20210622222916/http://coderbyte.com/CodingArea/Challenges/).
+Recently I've been attempting the programming challenges on [Coderbyte](https://coderbyte.com/CodingArea/Challenges/).
 Coderbyte is a site that has a handful of questions that allots points given how 1) fast you complete the challenge and 2) how correct your answer is.

 Once you solve a challenge correctly, it shows you solutions from other users, which might be its most addicting part.
 Typically I'll either scoff at someone's approach or look at their answer in amazement.